 4. Break your shoes in ahead of time before you use them for athletic events that require running, accelerating, quick stopping, jumping or other athletic moves.
 The same applies for new dress shoes, high-heeled shoes or boots.
 Make sure you break them in slowly before wearing them for long periods of time.
 If your shoes are rubbing, place petroleum jelly or an adhesive bandage on the spot where the rubbing occurs.

 5. Wear gloves if you are raking, shoveling, moving heavy objects or lifting weights.
 “Wash your hands frequently and use a towel to be sure that your hands are dry, which will help you prevent blisters,” says Dr. Botek.
 “Even playing video games or other repetitive motions for extended periods of time can give you blisters, too, so just be aware of the onset of redness, drainage or sweating and pain.”

 There are other types of blisters, too, such as those caused by minor burns, blood blisters from pinching or crushing injuries to your skin or those from medical conditions.

 Here are the best ways to care for a blister, if you get one:

-Use a clean sewing needle or sharp tip of a knife — and make sure you sterilize it first with iodine, an antiseptic skin cleanser or rubbing alcohol or by heating it to kill germs.
+Keep it clean.
+Use a clean sewing needle or sharp knife tip — and make sure you sterilize it first with iodine, an antiseptic skin cleanser or rubbing alcohol or by heating it to kill germs.
 Clean your skin first, too, Dr. Botek says.

 The other thing to watch for, Dr. Botek adds, is daily improvement.
 If instead, you have increased redness, drainage or discomfort, those are signs that you should seek medical treatment for the infection.